CMonnin/SITA/README.md

 ## Contributing
 This is an open-source project.
 Contribution are welcome.
 Please for the repo, make changes, and perform a pull request.
-If you'd like a feature to be added please open an issue or reach me: ` cianmonnin at gmail dot com`
+If you'd like a feature to be added please open an issue or reach out to me: `cianmonnin at gmail dot com`

 ## Release History
 - 0.1.0 Initial Release